This week is s Skai and Peggy's birthday week! It's hard to believe that on August 2nd they will be 13!!

 Really?
 Pork fat for liver disease?

 The Liver is an important organ in almost every aspect of your dog’s organ function and good health.
 I take my dog Skai through a good liver cleanse twice a year.
-You will see that regular cleansing has a very positive effect on your dogs health, namely in overal energy level, mobility, digestion, endurance and stamina, skin and coat health, immune system function and cancer prevention.
+You will see that regular cleansing has a very positive effect on your dogs health, namely in overall energy level, mobility, digestion, endurance and stamina, skin and coat health, immune system function and cancer prevention.

 Even if your dog doesn’t have any liver enzyme elevation, a liver detox every 6 to 12 months is considered to be highly beneficial in dogs.
 Canines in general have a tendency to liver imbalances.